The science is in.

 HOW CAN YOU LEARN MORE ABOUT CONSCIOUS AND UNCONDITIONAL PARENTING?

 My friend Tracy Cassels, PhD,. founder of Evolutionary Parenting runs a brilliant course called Sharing Control: A Course on Discipline Across the Ages.
-It is starting again August 1st.
-Check it out here.

 I’ve just finished the course, Conscious Parenting Strategies for Success with Kids Under 6, by Dr Shefali Tsabury.
 I absolutely loved is and can’t recommend it highly enough if you have a young child.
 Click on this link to check it out and scroll down to the course.